Kendall & Kylie Jenner Are Getting Called Out For Cultural Appropriation...Again

 It begs to be seen if the Kardashian/Jenner family will ever get tired of getting dragged on the Internet for being culturally insensitive.
 Earlier this month, their sister (and Interview cover star) Kim Kardashian received backlash for defending makeup artist Jeffree Star against (well-documented) claims that he's racist, telling her fans to “get over it.”
-Similarly, Kendall and Kylie were called out for putting their faces over the likes of Tupac and Biggie Smalls for their line of “vintage” band tees.
-Now, they're being accused of appropriating chola culture.
+Kendall and Kylie were literally just called out for putting their faces on a line of “vintage” band tees that included Tupac and Biggie Smalls.
+Now they are being accused of appropriating Chola culture.

+On Saturday, @lipstickittty called them out on Twitter, sharing a screenshot from their clothing line, @KendallandKylie’s Instagram account, alerting followers to new arrivals on the website.
+The model in the photo was wearing a plaid shirt with only the top two buttons fastened, a black lace bralette underneath, black slacks, and huge hoop earrings. @lipstickittty captioned it, “@KendallJenner @KylieJenner will you ever come up with your own ideas? #culturevultures”

 Advertisement

-On Saturday, @lipstickittty called the siblings out on Twitter, sharing a screenshot from their namesake clothing line's Instagram account, alerting followers to new arrivals on the website.
-The model in the photo was wearing a plaid shirt with only the top two buttons fastened, a black lace bralette underneath, black slacks, and huge hoop earrings. @lipstickittty captioned it: “@KendallJenner @KylieJenner will you ever come up with your own ideas? #culturevultures”

-“I first saw the image on the explore page and I immediately noticed something was wrong when I saw that it was posted on the @kendalandkylie page,” Ashley Sherengo, the woman behind the tweets, tells Refinery29.
+“I first saw the image on the explore page and I immediately noticed something was wrong when I saw that it was posted on the @kendalandkylie page,” Ashley Sherengo, who goes by @lipstickittty tells Refinery29.
 “What bothers me is that they don't ever come up with their own original ideas.
 They are always taking ideas from others and never give credit.
 Aside from being unoriginal, it's definitely irritating to see these girls making money off a culture they know absolutely nothing about.
-When we — Latinas and Xicanas — dress in flannels and big pants, we get profiled and frowned upon.
+When we —Latinas and Xicanas— dress in flannels and big pants, we get profiled and frowned upon.
 But when they do it, it's ‘fashion.’”

-The post clearly struck a nerve, as it's been retweeted over 2,000 times.
-Even makeup artist Kat Von D chimed in on the conversation, simply writing: “Damn posers.”
+The post clearly struck a nerve and was retweeted over 2,000 times.
+Even makeup artist Kat Von D chimed in on the conversation, writing “Damn posers.”

 she literally took that entire look from Cholas from Latin culture She better realize that she's wearing what these female gangsters wear— Adrian Saenz (@MCADRIANSAENZ) August 27, 2017